The Color Run for Clean Water is May 11! Join us for a good time while supporting a worthy cause.

 The Athens City Schools Interact Club

 After much work, many meetings and lots of planning on the part of sponsors Barry Hickman, Britley Brown and Shannon Carter, Interact was officially introduced.
-The club was presented as an option to the student body this spring.
-It received a tremendous response, and 38 students have since signed up to join Interact.
-In April, the club selected their first slate of officers.
+The club was presented as an option to the student body in the spring of 2018.

 Interact Club Officers